Nickel Plate Road 587: Excursion service

 No. 587 was operated by the ITM and was considered its main attraction.
 It was used primarily to pull the museum's Fair Train from Fishers, IN to the Indiana State Fair in Indianapolis, IN and other special events.

 In October 1988, April 1989, July and October 1993, and in June 1994, No. 587 made runs down to Bloomington, Indiana, along with a side trip over Tulip Trestle, 20 miles west of Bloomington.
 In 1989, No. 587 performed a doubleheader with Norfolk and Western 611 to pull the annual Independence Limited from Rocky River, Ohio to Roanoke, Virginia over a four-day period from June 17–20, with 587 being added at Bellevue, Ohio.
-On July 16, 1989, 587 joined 611 and Norfolk and Western 1218 to led a tripleheader from Roanoke to Lynchburg, Virginia for the National Railway Historical Society (NRHS) Convention held in Asheville, North Carolina.
-The 587 led three excursions for the convention, one of them with 1218.
-Following the 1989 NRHS Excursions, The Friends of 587 & ITM got into a legal dispute over the control of 587.
+On July 16, 1989, No. 587, No. 611 and Norfolk and Western 1218 tripleheaded from Roanoke to Lynchburg, Virginia, as a prelude to the National Railway Historical Society (NRHS) Convention held in Asheville, North Carolina.
+On July 19, No. 587 doubleheaded with No. 1218 and the 14-car Asheville Special excursion to Asheville, where the former lead the excursion on July 21 between Asheville and Bulls Gap, Tennessee, and a photo session was held later that night, with then-North Carolina governor James Martin attending.

+After the 1989 NRHS convention ended, the Friends of 587 and the ITM got into a legal dispute over the control of No. 587.
 The feud would last nearly 2 years, with the engine sitting in storage in an eastside Indianapolis warehouse.
-The matter was settled in 1991, with ITM taking control of 587 and returning it to excursion service in the spring of that year.
+The matter was settled in 1991, with ITM taking control of No. 587 and returning it to excursion service in the spring of that year.